 - Agility|PR Solutions has a range of very useful PR blogs in the right sidebar

-- Cision cool employer that “covers all aspects of your communication needs, helping you reach, target and engage your audience.”
+- Cision: Covers all aspects of your communication needs, helping you reach, target and engage your audience.

 - Holmes Report All about PR!
 Dedicated to proving and improving the value of public relations, by providing insight, knowledge, and recognition to public relations professionals. provides the most sophisticated reporting and analysis of public relations trends and issues, along with an extensive global footprint of events and awards.